Who is singing the national anthem at Super Bowl 2022? Performer, date, length, time, how to watch Rams vs. Bengals - NBC Sports

-Super Bowl LVI is under a week away and this year’s performance of the national anthem has been announced by the NFL.
-The 2022 national anthem will be performed by Grammy-nominated singer Mickey Guyton ahead of kickoff between the Cincinnati Bengals and Los Angeles Rams at SoFi Stadium in Inglewood, CA. Super Bowl 2022 will take place on Sunday, February 13 on NBC and Peacock.
+Super Bowl LVI is just days away and this year’s performance of the national anthem has been announced by the NFL.
+Grammy Award-nominated country music artist Mickey Guyton will sing the 2022 national anthem ahead of kickoff between the Cincinnati Bengals and Los Angeles Rams at SoFi Stadium in Inglewood, CA. Super Bowl 2022 will take place on Sunday, February 13 on NBC and Peacock.

 READ MORE: Who is broadcasting the 2022 Super Bowl?
 TV channel, announcers, analysts, live stream